It has been suggested that right side unjustified text is easier for those with dyslexia to understand. Is there any evidence for this?

 I’m about to take up a Writer’s Residency at a prison, helping to improve inmate’s communication skills including writing and drama.
 What would you recommend to help dyslexic adults to use Word.
 Text-to-speech applications, etc.?

 See B.D.A. tech page on Using Microsoft Word 2007 and the page on Text to Speech.
 Free WordTalk is fairly simple to install and use.
 Another useful free resource is MyStudyBar suite of applications.
 There have been several projects in prisons using the franchised program Touch Type Read and Spell.
-You might like to look at a YouTube video about it.

 3. Text to Speech